Satadru-coder/Intent-Classification/Datasets/Readme.md

 #Datasets

-This file contains Text and intent datasets of Greet, Goodbye, Getweather, Calculator, Calendar, Calendar_update datasets.
+Text used for the training falls under the six categories namely, Greet, Goodbye, GetWeather , Calculaotr , Calendar, Calendar_update each having nearly 200 sentences.